Back to news

 To conclude, your mental or physical illness doesn't necessarily compromise your ability to be an excellent carer.
 The first thing we look for are the right qualities, and whether you're committed to helping a vulnerable child thrive.
 Then, we evaluate applications on a case-by-case basis, never blankly dismissing candidates because of their histories.

-What’s more, our extensive range of support is designed to help you cope with possible challenges.
+What's more, our extensive range of support is designed to help you cope with possible challenges.
 We offer specialised training, courses, mentoring and more so you can successfully navigate the transition period and beyond.
+You might also be interested to know that single people can foster too – relationship status is no barrier if you have the right support network.

 If you're ready to begin your fostering journey, or simply want to know more, contact our friendly team today.
 Alternatively, give us a call (with no obligation to go further) on 01706 558910.